gaobingaobingaobin/person-re-ranking/README.md

 # Re-ranking Person Re-identification with k-reciprocal Encoding
 =============
-This code was used for experiments for the paper "Re-ranking Person Re-identification with k-reciprocal Encoding".
+This code has the source code for the paper "Re-ranking Person Re-identification with k-reciprocal Encoding".

 If you find this code useful in your research, please consider citing: